Want to read literature and philosophy

 Book Oblivion is a global online community of readers who are passionate about literature and philosophy.
 We trace the way ideas connect to each other and over time through reading literature, philosophy, art, and rhetorics.
 Many of us are academics gone rogue.
 We are here to nerd out over books and ideas, ask questions, and grow intellectually.

-Live talks happen on Saturdays from 4:00-6:00pm Eastern Time.
 Anyone unable to attend live will have access to the recordings within 48 hours.

 Conversations take place in English, but we have participants reading in languages from all over the world.
 Discussions on translation choices make things really interesting.